G-Core/product-documentation/documentation/cloud/kubernetes/networking/set-up-the-gcore-ingress-controller.md

 ## Features of the Gcore ingress controller

 Gcore provides an out-of-the-box ingress controller.
-Once you apply an ingress manifest, the controller creates a <a href="https://gcore.com/docs/cloud/networking/create-and-configure-a-load-balancer" target="_blank">Gcore load balancer</a> automatically.
-A load balancer is created for every single ingress object.
-A load balancer will serve as an entry point for all incoming traffic and then deliver it to pods based on rules specified in services and ingress objects.
+Once you apply an ingress manifest, the controller creates a <a href="https://gcore.com/docs/cloud/networking/create-and-configure-a-load-balancer" target="_blank">Gcore Load Balancer</a> automatically.
+A Load Balancer is created for every single ingress object.
+A Load Balancer will serve as an entry point for all incoming traffic and then deliver it to pods based on rules specified in services and ingress objects.

-So, if you have an application running in a Kubernetes cluster, you first need to provide access to its pods by creating a service and then provide access from the Internet by creating an ingress object.
+So, if you have an application running in a Managed Kubernetes cluster, you first need to provide access to its pods by creating a service and then provide access from the Internet by creating an ingress object.

 ## Create a service